FunkinCrew/Funkin/.github/ISSUE_TEMPLATE/bug.md

 ## Have you identified any steps to reproduce the bug?
 If so, please describe them below in as much detail as possible.
 Use images if possible.

 ## Please describe your issue.
 Provide extensive detail and images if possible.

+## If you're game is FROZEN and you're playing a web version, press F12 to open up browser dev window, and go to console, and copy-paste whatever red error you're getting